-When "Display off" is selected, the drive voltage supply stops and the LCD driver pin outputs are all set to Vss level.
+Selecting "Display off" stops the drive voltage supply and the LCD driver pin outputs are all set to Vss level when the LCD8CTL.LCDDIS bit = 1.

 Since "All on" and "All off" directly control the driving waveform output by the LCD driver, data in the display data RAM is not altered.
 The common pins are set to dynamic drive for "All on" and to static drive for "All off."
 This function can be used to make the display flash on and off without altering the display memory.